JeremySun1224/Natural-Language-Processing-Training-Camp/README.md

 # Natural-Language-Processing-Training-Camp
-The last chance for you to change yourself.
+This is your last chance to change yourself, stick with it, please!